WikipediaLibrary/TWLight/docs/sysadmin.md

 * Does `settings.ALLOWED_HOSTS` include your server's URL?
 * Does `bin/gunicorn_start.sh` point at a virtualenv located in the correct place?
 * If you used sudo to pip install requirements, gunicorn will fail; sudo will have installed outside the virtualenv and the files won't be available.
 You need to install as a user who has permissions to your virtualenv.
+* Does `run/gunicorn.sock` exist, and does www-data have permissions on it?
+(If you get a `HaltServer: Worker failed to boot` error, this may be the cause.)

 ## Logs